The Latin term “ad astra, vita” translates into “taking life to the stars”.

 The ad astra vita project website has been designed to reflect a tri-fold purpose.

-1. The ad astra vita australis Showcase – a compendium of people and organisations tied to space health/SMLS
+1. The Global Space Health Network and the Showcase Compendium of people and organisations tied to space health/SMLS

-This compendium is intended as a public service to showcase individual and organisational ties with space health/SMLS (“ad astra vita australis”) in order to raise awareness on both a local and international level.
+The Showcase Compendium is intended as a public service to showcase individual and organisational ties with space health/SMLS in order to raise awareness on both a local and international level.
 It is also hoped that this will assist in fostering linkages and partnerships around space health/SMLS projects.
 The Showcase will provide an opportunity for individuals passionate about space health/SMLS to be represented alongside larger organisations and businesses.
 Our international colleagues (“The Global Village“) and tertiary students (“The Next Generation“) are also most welcome to participate.

 This initiative has been designed as an open collaborative compendium to which anyone can contribute.
 It is intended as a resource database available to be consulted by industry, Government, academia, media outlets, and individuals (such as tertiary students) seeking expertise and/or networking opportunities in space health/SMLS.
 A key aim over time will be to make the database as comprehensive as possible.

-The Resources section will be divided into a number of components, including active pages populated with blog posts and new items/web links from online feeds, and a more static resources pages providing links to relevant organisations, conferences, courses, books, journals, etc.
+The Resources section will be divided into a number of components, including a variety of static resources pages providing links to relevant organisations, conferences, courses, books, journals, etc. and an active pages populated with news items and online feeds.
+There is also a special section for the Space Health Symposium resources, including links to presenter PDFs and videos on our YouTube channel.

-Special consideration will be given to information which is useful for tertiary students, such as scholarship opportunities and post-graduate training pathways.
+Special consideration will be given to information which is useful for tertiary students, such as student groups, scholarship opportunities and post-graduate training opportunities.

-The information portal is intended to encompass the broader scope of humans in extreme environments, and as such will include any relevant areas of medicine, for instance aerospace medicine, wilderness and expedition medicine, mountain medicine, disaster health, etc.
+The resources portal is intended to encompass the broader scope of humans in austere and extreme environments, and as such will include any relevant areas of medicine, for instance aerospace medicine, wilderness and expedition medicine, mountain medicine, disaster health, etc.

 We will be happy to receive contributions from readers, and from time to time will seek additional contributions through social media channels.